zzaimeche/saltwikiclone/Test-Suite-for-Salt.md

 When writing a script, be aware of the following pitfalls:

 * Salt is not always returns non-zero if there is actually an error.
-Take care of this in your script yourself.
+Take care of this in your script yourself. _NOTE: Place for improvement!_

 * Make sure your shell script is transferring the error code properly to the very end and does not yanks it in between.
 This is a common inconvenience and is often overlooked.